mfrasca/ecto/guides/howtos/Navigating Relations.md

 ### Out-of-the-box thoughts

 As said, we work all migrations schemaless.
-And what we wrote, this *migration file*, it's a script.
+And what we wrote, this *migration file*, it's a `exs` script.

-Said in the opposite order, it might sound funny: to alter our database schema, we wrote a script in Elixir which makes no use of our Elixir schemas.
+Said in the opposite order, it might sound funny: to alter our database schema, we wrote a script in Elixir that makes no use of our Elixir schemas.
 So what's the point?

 Portability.
 The whole point is portability, and integration with `mix`.